rocher/git-flow-tutorial/README.md

   6. software development, integration, testing and release takes place locally, so there is no need that neither `release/*` nor `hotfix/*` branches to be in GitHub
+  7. the *shell* examples are written in a `fish`-like look & feel, that is, the prompt shows the path, when in a git repository, the current checked out branch, for example:
+     ```shell
+     rocher$ git init example
+     Initialized empty Git repository in rocher/example/.git/

+     rocher$ cd example

+     r/example (master)$ branch

+     r/example (master)$
+     * master
+     ```